PragmaticConfusion/bu-courses-to-ical/README.md

 # bu-courses-to-ical
-This is something I made to facilitate adding my registered courses to my google calendar in an easy to use format.
+This is something I am making to facilitate adding my registered courses to my google calendar in an easy to use format.